 Nestled in the heart of whitewater rafting country, Hawks Nest State Park is a 270-acre recreational area with a nature museum, aerial tramway, jetboat rides, hiking trails and one of the most challenging whitewater boating waterways in the nation.
-Its 31-room lodge offers luxurious rooms, fine dining and spacious conference and meeting facilities.
-Located near Ansted in Fayette County, about 10 miles north of the New River Gorge Bridge, Hawks Nest is known for its scenic overlook, which provides a bird’s eye view of the rugged New River Gorge National River below.
+Its 31-room lodge offers luxurious rooms, dining and spacious conference and meeting facilities.
+Located just 10 miles north of the New River Gorge Bridge, Hawks Nest is known for its scenic overlook, which provides a bird’s eye view of the rugged New River Gorge National Park and Preserve below.

 Long before Hawks Nest became a state park, the area was a nesting ground for numerous osprey and the site of a trail used by Native Americans.
 In the late 1800s, the portion of the Chesapeake and Ohio Railway running through the gorge was completed, and scattered most of the birds inhabiting Hawks Nest’s cliffs.
 In 1934, the Hawks Nest Dam and lake were completed.
 At the time, they were used to generate hydroelectricity for the growing manufacturing industry and for flood control.

 In 1935, the state of West Virginia purchased much of the property that is now Hawks Nest.
 In 1963, the Department of Natural Resources took control of the property and built the park lodge and other facilities that now draw visitors from nearly every state, to enjoy the scenic views of the New River Gorge.